 The St. Pete Trolley also provides special event transport including baseball shuttles, and is available for private charter.
-To get you around the rest of St. Pete, Pinellas County and Tampa, PTSA offers 40 bus and trolley routes with a fleet of 210 vehicles.
+To get you around the rest of St. Pete, Pinellas County and Tampa, PSTA offers 40 bus and trolley routes with a fleet of 210 vehicles.

-Getting around St. Pete has become more and more of a pleasure, thanks to a series of independent businesses that provide some alternative — and fun — means to get around downtown.
+Getting to and around St. Pete has become more and more of a pleasure, thanks to a series of independent businesses that provide some alternative — and fun — means to get around downtown.